 - A letter of recommendation from such an experience can not contain crucial information about your performance because the physician would not have had the opportunity to witness it.
 In some cases, relevant items on such letters are fabricated, but this is highly unethical and strongly discouraged.

-- Most residency programs do not count observerships or their letters for the aforementioned reason.
+- Many residency programs do not count observerships or their letters for the aforementioned reason.

-- If you want them, observerships are FREE in most cases.
+- Observerships are FREE or are inexpensive in most cases.
 You can apply for them directly through different universities' websites

 While actual weightings are not known, you should assume that you need at least one Canadian elective rotation and one LoR from a Canadian doctor if you plan on applying to Canada.
 Among the LoRs, having one good letter from a well known professor at our university who is in the field that you are applying to is generally considered a plus.
 Regarding number of total LoRs, most institutions want exactly 3.
 Please check each program’s description beforehand.